osu-bsli/flight-software/Notes/SYSTEM_DESIGN.md

 ## Flight Stages

-Flight state will be handled using a simple state machine.
+Flight stages will be handled using a simple state machine.

 This state will be stored inside the STM32 RTC backup SRAM and powered by a coin cell battery on the flight computer so it persists between resets.

 > ![](states.png)
-> Proposed state machine for flight state.
+> Proposed state machine for flight stages.